Thistle & Rabbit

 What Guides Our Practice

 Emergent Curriculum: Our curriculum is emergent, co-constructed with children and guided by their natural curiosity.
-Through progettazione, we observe, reflect, and plan experiences that deepen engagement and support inquiry-based learning.
+We observe, reflect, and plan experiences that deepen engagement and support inquiry-based learning.

 Music Immersion: Music is a daily language of learning.
 Children explore rhythm, melody, and sound through singing, movement, and instruments.
 Music becomes a joyful, embodied way to express feelings, build relationships, and experience the world.